Xtra-vision: 2011-2016: continued financial struggles and liquidation

+2016-2024: attempts to pivot and relaunch

 The company thereafter operated as an online business, selling movies, video games and electronics, and also operated vending machines (branded as Xtra-Vision Xpress) for renting movies and video games in SuperValu supermarkets, petrol stations and shopping centres.
 New movies were added every Friday.
 The customer selected the item they wished to rent and paid by debit/credit card.
 No subscription was required, but an e-mail address had to be provided if a receipt was desired.
 The item had to be returned by 8pm on the return date (between 1-3 nights depending on amount of discs rented).
 If not returned, the fee was €1.50 daily, up to a maximum of 10 days (€15).
 After 10 days, the disc was the customer's to keep.

 On 7 July 2021, Xtra-Vision Xpress was placed into voluntary liquidation and the business was closed.

 On 15 May 2024, Reuben May bought the Xtra-Vision brand and was granted a trademark on 31 October 2024.
 Plans were in the works to create a new business model for the once iconic brand and launch Irelands first dedicated Esports gaming lounge in early 2025 but nothing came to it with the relaunched Xtra-vision website going offline again.